kovs705/kovs705/README.md

  - Building new notes with Journal API - in progress
  - MVVM in KMP - in progress (25% done)

+📦 **My packages:**
+ - 🆕 [WhatsNew package](https://github.com/kovs705/WhatsNewPack) - pet-project package with the SwiftUI view of new features for your app
+ - 🧪 [Preview Debugger](https://github.com/kovs705/PreviewDebugger) - 🔒(private) package to test accessibility and locale in #DEBUG or in preview

 🙋‍♂️ **My other projects:**
+ - 🌿 [Ambience](https://github.com/kovs705/Ambience) - UIKit pet-project app with relaxing sounds of nature in you pocket, using [Unsplash API](https://unsplash.com/developers)
+ - 📓 [BlockNote](https://github.com/kovs705/BlockNote-app) - notemaking app for those who study, work or tracks something
  - 📚 [JMDictionary](https://github.com/kovs705/JMDictionary) - SwiftUI pet-project app, using **JMDict** (the property of the Electronic Dictionary Research and Development Group) to search Japanese words with saving to favorites and editing details
  - 🎬 [Kinopoisk searcher](https://github.com/kovs705/Reshenie-Test) - get top-250 films and TV shows or search by a keyword using unofficial kinopoisk API
  - 🗞 [News App](https://github.com/kovs705/NewsToDay) - read news by your preferences, add in favorites or share with others
  - 🎵 [MyMusicApp](https://github.com/anmikhailov/MyMusicApp) - Listen to music, using [SpotifyAPI](https://developer.spotify.com/documentation/web-api)
- - 🆕 [WhatsNew package](https://github.com/kovs705/WhatsNewPack) - pet-project package with the SwiftUI view of new features for your app
  - 💬 [P_Chat](https://github.com/kovs705/P_Chat) - work in progress.
 Multipeer Connectivity chat app with one message

 🧐 **Additional resources:**